Are you an adviser? Go to Unbiased Pro

 However you choose to invest your lump sum, it is vital to build an emergency savings pot.

-Typically, an emergency savings pot should cover about three months' salary and be quickly accessible so you can use it whenever you need it.
+An emergency savings pot should cover at least three months' salary (if not more) and be quickly accessible so you can use it whenever you need it.
+For this reason, look at the best paying easy access accounts rather than notice accounts or fixed rate savings.

 These kinds of savings will cover you in case of unforeseen circumstances, such as redundancy, illness or an unexpected bill.